dubreuia/intellij-plugin-save-actions/README.md

 ### Other

-- File exclusion with regex support
+- File inclusion/exclusion with regex support
 - Works on any file type Intellij IDEA can reformat (Java, XML, etc.)
 - Simple option page to activate / deactivate actions